gregwebs/haskell-sphinx-client/README.md

 A haskell implementation of a [sphinx full text search](http://sphinxsearch.com) client.
 Sphinx is a very fast and featureful full-text search daemon.
-Version 0.4 is Compatible with sphinx version 1.1-beta Version 0.5 is Compatible with sphinx version 2.0-beta, but you can pass the version-one-one build flag.
+Version 0.4 is Compatible with sphinx version 1.1-beta Version 0.5+ is Compatible with sphinx version 2.0, but you can instead pass the version-one-one build flag.
 [On hackage](http://hackage.haskell.org/package/sphinx).

 # Usage